jjtolton/libapl-clj/README.md

 ## Status

-MVP: APL shared library is able to be loaded on Linux.
-Arbitrary APL strings can be run, and the values can be extracted into strings.
-No marshalling to Clojure datastructures currently supported, but that's next on the roadmap.
-API and implementation subject to change.
+Pre-alpha: APL shared library is able to be loaded on Linux.
+* Arbitrary APL strings can be run, and the values can be extracted into strings.
+* APL<->Clojure data copy is accomplished easily
+* Zero-copy paradigm supported
+* There are system instabilities, your REPL may crash from time to time.
+* automatic GC not yet implemented

 ## Overview